When I wake on my sixteenth birthday the Pope is standing over my bed. He’s staring at me and he doesn’t look away.

 Her friend from school was calling to her now.
 His mouth was moving, his hand cupped like a megaphone.
 The Pope tried to hear.
-But the Bay was wide between us and the wind didn’t carry their voices our way.
-Instead, it took them out to the Bay.
+But the bay was wide between us and the wind didn’t carry their voices our way.

 “Looks like a nice enough guy,” the Pope said.

 I knew when he didn’t mean something, and he didn’t mean this.
 He was just trying to be adult.
-I knew it wasn’t looking good across the Bay because the Pope’s face had changed.
+I knew it wasn’t looking good across the bay because the Pope’s face had changed.
 He could have been sucking an onion picked from the lawn.
 What about him was usually sweet was suddenly bitter.
-When he caught me looking at him, I quickly looked down.
+But he caught me looking at him and I quickly looked down.